lkesteloot/unsong/unsong.md

 Palo Alto is Spanish for “tall tree”.
 The phrase “tall tree” appears in the Bible, in Daniel 4:10.
 King Nebuchadnezzer has a dream, and it goes like this:

 [i]“I saw a tall tree out in a field, growing higher and higher into the sky until it could be seen by everyone in all the world.
 Then as I lay there dreaming, I saw one of God’s angels coming down from heaven.
-And he shouted, ‘Cut down the tree; lop off its branches; shake off its leaves, and scatter its fruit…For this has been decreed, so that all the world may understand that the Most High dominates the kingdoms of the world and gives them to anyone he wants to, even the lowliest of men!’”[/i]
+And he shouted, ‘Cut down the tree; lop off its branches; shake off its leaves, and scatter its fruit...
+For this has been decreed, so that all the world may understand that the Most High dominates the kingdoms of the world and gives them to anyone he wants to, even the lowliest of men!’”[/i]

 “Palo Alto!” announced the loudspeaker again.
 “Doors will be closing shortly.
 Palo Alto!”